Disability Accommodation AttorneyRights of Disabled Employees

 - Modifying equipment

 - Modifying work schedules, including assigning part-time work

 If a disabled employee is unable to perform the essential functions of the job even with reasonable accommodations, an employer may refuse to hire or terminate that individual.
 Employers may refuse to hire or may fire an individual if despite providing reasonable accommodations the individual would not be able to perform the essential functions of the job.
 Additionally, if the health or safety of the individual, or other workers, would be endangered by the individual performing the essential functions of the job in consideration of providing reasonable accommodations, the employer may refuse to hire or may fire the individual.

 California employers with five or more employees are required to adhere to FEHA’s dictates.
 Additionally, state and local governments, employment agencies and labor organizations are within FEHA’s purview.

 The ADA has similar provisions as does FEHA, yet applies to employers with 15 or more employees.
 The basic provision prohibits discrimination regarding hiring and all conditions of employment pertaining to individuals with disabilities.

-Seek the Legal Advice of an Employment Attorney in Irvine
+Seek the Legal Advice of a Disability Accommodation Attorney in Irvine

 If you believe you have been the victim of discrimination based upon a disability, you need to understand your rights.
 Call Altus Law Firm at 949-346-3391.